Rainbow-Devs/health-tracker-backend/README.md

 ```

 ## Running with Docker

+**This is not a necessary part of getting the backend running locally.** If you have
+reached this point in the instructions and do not specifically need the backend
+to run in Docker, you may stop.
+You have successfully set up the backend to run
+on your development machine.

 There are two ways to create and run the Docker container image: building and
 running manually with Docker or by creating a `docker-compose.yml` file and